UPDATED FEBRUARY 2016

-The new Chima 4D Movie X-Perience was my son’s favorite part of LEGOLAND California Resort.
-If you’ve seen 4D movies at other parks, this one is not groundbreaking, and let’s be honest, it’s an ad for the new Chima LEGO kits that are sold in the gift shop.
+The 4D Movie was my son’s favorite part of LEGOLAND California Resort.
+If you’ve seen 4D movies at other parks, this will probably be similar, and of course, it’s an ad for the LEGO kits that are sold in the gift shop.
 However, it was the only high-priority attraction on my son’s list and he was not disappointed.

 There are also several playgrounds in the park where children can run and play freely.
 I wish we’d taken more time to enjoy these.

 One of the nicest parts of my day was relaxing at a patio table at the Garden Restaurant.
-I ate a delicious $9 sandwich (it really was delicious), and gazed over Miniland with my family.
+This is a counter-service restaurant that offers fresh, healthy fare and great views of Miniland.

 Speaking of which…

 9. Don’t miss Miniland.

 When we finally walked into Miniland in the mid-afternoon, my LEGOLAND experience changed from “It’s okay” to “Wow, this is cool!”

 Imagine the landmarks of Washington D.C., New York City, Las Vegas, San Francisco and New Orleans made of LEGOS.
 Nearby, you’ll find LEGO busts of George Washington, Abraham Lincoln, Queen Elizabeth II, William Shakespeare and other famous faces.
 Around the corner, every major planet from the Star Wars movies is depicted in LEGOS.